ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

           this stream's context, and the associated use completion events.
 The completed events are removed opportunistically. *)
 ```

+While we never share merge buffers across streams, there is always an event associated with an occupied merge buffer.
+Its primary use is for tracking the merge buffer's stream as a reader on the source stream.

 Besides routines, calling `from_host`, `to_host`, `device_to_device` from a backend puts the corresponding tasks on the device's queue.
 Both invoking a routine and calling these copying functions will perform the necessary event creations and synchronizations to ensure that when scheduling writing into an array precedes scheduling reading from it, the actual writing also precedes the actual reading.